Gowda96/2-D-CAR-GAME/README.md

 # 2-D-CAR-GAME
-A car game using opengl built using visual studio
+A car game using opengl.